 Whether it is determined that it is more cost-effective to purchase or lease the remediation equipment, the 21J Fund will reimburse the Claimant not more than the purchase price, exclusive of the first 6 months of lease, sales tax, and freight, of the remediation equipment .

-Note that Sale Tax does enter into the calculations as it is reimbursed at cost under task code 30.
+Note that Sales Tax does not enter into the calculations as it is reimbursed at cost under task code 30.

 Note that freight does not enter into the calculations as it is reimbursed at cost under task code 31.